crabdancing/nixpak-flatpak-wrapper/README.md

 };
 ```

-Once you've added the `nixosModule` to your system modules, configuration can happen like so:
+Once you've added the `nixosModules.default` to your system modules, configuration can happen like so:
 ```nix
 programs.nixpak-flatpak-wrapper = {
   enable = true;